 Categories

 Huntsville OPP Police Press Releases

-As a result of the investigation, Sophie NOALL, 20-year-old of Port Sydney, has been charged with:
+As a result of the investigation, Jennifer Barager, 41 years old of Huntsville Ontario, has been charged with:

 · Operation while impaired – alcohol and drugs

-The accused is scheduled to appear before the Ontario Court of Justice in Bracebridge on December 10, 2024, at 9:00 a.m.
+The accused is scheduled to appear before the Ontario Court of Justice in Bracebridge on April 29 , 2025.

+Categories